astonastonaston/peract/README.md

 * `framework.save_freq`: The frequency for saving the weights: The number of intermediate steps between two weight saves
 * `framework.tensorboard_logging`: Whether or not to use `tensorboard` to monitor training progress and save the results of losses, weights, etc. The logs are inside `framework.logdir`
 * `framework.csv_logging`: Whether or not to save a `csv` file with logging results of losses, weights, etc. The logs are inside `framework.logdir`
+* `wandb.use`: Whether or not to use wandb for logging

 #### Training
 After preparing the above configs, you can simply run training with: